tanhauhau/tanhauhau.github.io/content/notes/css-podcast-019-z-index.md

 tags:
   - z-index
   - stacking context
+  - The CSS Podcast
 ---

 ## 1️⃣ Natural stacking order

 - Order of the element in the DOM.
 - Last child in DOM tree appears in the frontmost
-- CSS grid when assigning mutliple elements into the same grid, order on top depending on order in DOM tree
+- CSS grid when assigning multiple elements into the same grid, without z-index, the order of stacking of the elements depends on their order in the DOM
 - `flex-direction: reverse` does not change the stacking order

 ## 2️⃣ z-index